Constant Guilt and a Bad Mood May Be a Sign of Concealed Depression

+We’re facing a reality that is clearly reflected in the brain.
 According to experts, if left untreated, it could even cause a certain type of aggressiveness, a notable reduction in self-esteem, and in the worst of cases, the feeling that everything is getting out of control and that life is not worth it.

 Bad moods as a daily companion

 Bad moods and feeling like reality has lost its original shine is a characteristic symptom of dysthymia.

 - Apathy, reduced energy, sleeping problems, dietary ups and downs, going through periods in which you need to escape from people and then suddenly feeling like you need to be understood and tended to, are all signs of this type of depression.
 It also tends to have some sort of genetic link.